Summer Study + Intern on the Italian Coast

 Location

-Sant’Anna Institute’s new residence hall space occupies the top two floors of the Institute (talk about an easy walk to class!).
-Students share double rooms with an en suite bathroom in each bedroom.
-There’s a shared kitchen and common area, as well a beautiful terrace overlooking the bay.
-Rooms will be assigned on a first-come, first-served basis.
+Sant’Anna Institute’s new dorm hall space occupies the top two floors of the Institute (talk about an easy walk to class!).
+Students share double or triple rooms with an en suite bathroom in each bedroom.
+There's a shared kitchen and common area, as well a beautiful terrace overlooking the bay.
+Rooms have either a marina view or garden view.

 Meals